MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/set-up-policies-in-your-organization/set-up-client-policies-for-your-organization.md

 ## <a name="want-to-know-more-about-windows-powershell"></a>Möchten Sie mehr über Windows PowerShell erfahren?

-- Bei Windows PowerShell dreht sich alles um das Verwalten von Benutzern und Funktionen, die Benutzer verwenden oder nicht verwenden können.
-Mit Windows PowerShell können Sie Office 365 und Skype verwalten, für die Business Online verwenden eine zentrale Verwaltung, die Ihrer täglichen Arbeit vereinfachen können, wenn Sie mehrere Aufgaben ausführen müssen.
-Siehe folgende Themen, um Windows PowerShell zu verwenden:
+- Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
+With Windows PowerShell, you can manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, when you have multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Einführung in Windows PowerShell und Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=525039)